DC Power Flow

 Active Power Injection from Generators

-To calculate active power injection from the generators at a specific bus, the function can be used:
+To calculate the active power injection from generators at a specific bus, use:

 julia> active = supplyPower(analysis; label = "Bus 1")0.15000000000000002